hiroTochigi/infranodus/README.md

 #### Run on the cloud
 To run InfraNodus on the cloud, go to [www.infranodus.com](https://infranodus.com).

+#### Run on the Docker Container
+1. `docker pull hirotochigi/infranodus`
+2. `docker run -p 3000:3000 hirotochigi/infranodus`

+You can access the app from http://localhost:3000

+To create an account on your local machine, visit http://localhost:3000/signup?invitation=secretcode - replace `secretcode` with the value of `secrets.invitation` in your `config.json`.
+In this case, please, consider becoming a patron by signing up on [www.infranodus.com](http://infranodus.com) to support the development of this open source tool.
+Patrons get fast-track support and help on the technical issues of the installation.

 #### Run directly on your machine
 To use this software you should install Neo4J 3.0 on your local computer.